Black Watch: Postwar

 The 2nd Battalion was deployed to India in 1945 and arrived at Cherat Cantonment, thirty-four miles from Peshawar, on 15 August 1947, when India and Pakistan became independent.
 In February 1946, the Black Watch was deployed to suppress the Royal Indian Navy mutiny at Karachi.
-On 26 February 1948 the battalion became the last British Army unit to leave Pakistan, boarding a transport ship at Karachi, after a formal parade through the streets with the salute taken by the Prime Minister Jinnah.
+On 26 February 1948 the battalion became the last British Army unit to leave Pakistan, boarding a transport ship at Karachi, after a formal parade through the streets with the salute taken by the prime minister Jinnah.

 The regiment won honours after the Second Battle of the Hook in November 1952 during the Korean War.
 The regiment helped to suppress the Mau Mau Uprising in Kenya in 1953 and to suppress the actions of EOKA during intercommunal violence in Cyprus in the late 1950s.

 During the state funeral of John F. Kennedy in November 1963, nine bagpipers from the regimental band which had been on tour in the USA were invited to participate in the funeral procession.
 Between the White House and the Cathedral of St. Matthew the Apostle they performed The Brown Haired Maiden, The Badge of Scotland, The 51st Highland Division, and The Barren Rocks of Aden.
-The Black Watch had won such renown that in December 1964 during an Anglo-American summit, President Lyndon Johnson asked the British Prime Minister Harold Wilson to send the Black Watch to Vietnam, a request that was refused.
+The Black Watch had won such renown that in December 1964 during an Anglo-American summit, President Lyndon Johnson asked the British prime minister Harold Wilson to send the Black Watch to Vietnam, a request that was refused.

 The Black Watch served in Northern Ireland during the Troubles as part of Operation Banner.
-The regiment was frequently a major target of the Provisional Irish Republican Army (PIRA) and the Irish National Liberation Army (INLA).
+The regiment was frequently a major target of the Provisional Irish Republican Army and the Irish National Liberation Army.
 A lance corporal serving with the regiment was shot by a sniper in East Belfast in November 1971 and a young private serving with the regiment was killed while on foot patrol in Dungannon, County Tyrone, by a remote control device in July 1978.